louismullie/temp-data/markdown_final/9b6dd4c6-a8f3-49bd-5bbe-f62e6edbaffb.md

 Results

 By removing sequence dead times, scan times were shortened by 30% with maintained SNR.
-The shorter echo spacing also reduced < mml:math xmlns:mml = "http://www.w3.org/1998/Math/MathML" > < mml:msub > < mml:mi > T < /mml:mi > < mml:mn > 2 < /mml:mn > < /mml:msub > < /mml:math > blurring.
+The shorter echo spacing also reduced T₂ blurring.
 Maintaining the scan times and using asymmetric readout waveforms achieved an SNR improvement in agreement with the prolonged sampling duration.

 Conclusions